donnemartin/donnemartin.github.io/_posts/2015-02-01-setting-up-splunk-enterprise-for-aws.md

   <img src="https://raw.githubusercontent.com/donnemartin/donnemartin.github.io/master/images/splunk_license.png">
 </p>

-[Splunk Free](http://docs.splunk.com/Documentation/Splunk/latest/Admin/MoreaboutSplunkFree) allows you to index 500 MB per day.

 [Splunk Enterprise](http://www.splunk.com/view/cloud/SP-CAAAGE8#aws) is a "bring your own license" model and requires you to host the server(s).

+[Splunk Free](http://docs.splunk.com/Documentation/Splunk/latest/Admin/MoreaboutSplunkFree) is similar to Splunk Enterprise and allows you to index 500 MB per day.

 [Splunk Storm](http://docs.splunk.com/Documentation/Storm/Storm/User/StormFreeFAQ) is a free version of Splunk Cloud that allows for 20 GB of storage and 30 days of data retention.
 You can have five project members and three projects.
+It was recently [announced](http://www.splunk.com/en_us/products/eol/storm-eol.html) that Splunk Storm will no longer be supported.

 [Splunk Cloud](http://www.splunk.com/view/cloud/SP-CAAAG58) is a hosted solution of Splunk Enterprise without the restrictions of Splunk Storm.
 Splunk Cloud includes 5 GB daily indexing, 90 days of storage, and a 100% uptime SLA.